vadimgierko/redux-like-state-management-pattern/README.md

 # Redux-like state management pattern.
 How to manage global state in React apps using Context API & useReducer

 In this guide we will build a simple todo app and apply my favourite way of managing React app's state using React Context API & useReducer hook.
-You can see & play with the completed app here: https://codesandbox.io/s/redux-like-state-management-pattern-in-react-118eg.

 ## What is Redux-like state management pattern?